 But before we start to look forward, we first need to look back...

 What went wrong last time around?

-Even if you feel like you had a pretty good year around delivering your goals, there are always lessons that can be learnt to make things even better.
+Even if you feel like you had a pretty good year around delivering your goals, there are always lessons that can be learnt by reflecting on your strategy, to make things even better.
 Before you even start thinking about your goals for the new year, you need to do a frank and honest assessment of how well you did last time, and what can be improved upon.
-We recent came across a great blog by the team over at Zapier on how to do a ‘project postmortem’ – and 90% of what they say applies here.
-Rather than regurgitate their content, check out the original blog article here then head back over here where we’ll put some strategy context on to their framework.
+We recently came across a great blog by the team over at Zapier on how to do a 'project postmortem' - and 90% of what they say applies here.
+Rather than regurgitate their content, check out the original blog article here then head back over here where we'll put some strategy context on to their framework.